payshost/usernames/README.md

 # usernames
 a list of public ally known / available "og" / "semi og" usernames that are available.

+all usernames are checked for availability with aio check (https://github.com/connuh/aio-checker)